Traveling by ferry in Spain with your pet

 You can easily catch a pet-friendly ferry from mainland Spain to the Canary Islands and the Balearic archipelago, selecting the relevant fare when booking your tickets.

 On board smaller vessels operating between the Spanish islands, there may not be provisions for pet travel, so make sure you check with the ferry company before planning your itinerary.

-Good to know: Ferry companies in Spain implement different rules when it comes to allowed pet size and weight.
-We recommend that you get familiar with the relevant regulations, indicating size, type and breed in relation to pet boarding and accommodation.
+Good to know: ferry companies in Spain implement different rules when it comes to allowed pet size and weight.
+We recommend that you get familiar with the relevant regulations, indicating the size, type, and breed in relation to pet boarding and accommodation.

 Fluffy dog taking a walk during a ferry crossing in the Mediterranean Sea

 Are unaccompanied pets allowed on ferries in Spain?

 It is not possible for your pet to travel unaccompanied on board ferries in Spain.
 To travel with your pet, you need to stay on board for the duration of the crossing and disembark together.

 What documents do I need to travel with my pet by ferry in Spain?

 When traveling by ferry in Spain with your pet, you need to bring your pet’s boarding pass and a valid health card.
 Also, your pet needs to be microchipped and you may be required to submit a recent vet certificate indicating treatment for parasites.